 Replicating Data: The Step-by-Step Process

 You can reap the advantages of data replication if there is a consistent data copy across the organization.
-Here’s a breakdown of the steps that helps accomplish the process:
+Here’s a breakdown of the steps that helps accomplish the real-time data replication process:

 - The first step is to narrow down the data source and target system.